Directory

 Pingbo Tang is working toward realizing several AI techniques supporting the predictive management of aircraft and other systems.

-Tang researches water treatment infrastructure using digital twins
+Tang and Weiss test infrastructure scenarios using digital twins

 Civil and Environmental Engineering